Reggae Sunsplash

-Reggae Sunsplash is a reggae music festival first staged in 1978 in the northern part of Jamaica.
-In 1985 it expanded with the addition of an international touring festival.
-The festival ran annually until 1996, with a final event in 1998, before it was revived in 2006.
-The festival returned for a virtual staging in 2020 produced by Tyrone Wilson, Randy Mclaren and Debbie Bissoon.
+Reggae Sunsplash was a reggae music festival held annually in Jamaica from 1978 to 1996, with additional events in 1998 and 2006.
+The festival expanded to include international tours in 1985 and was revived as a virtual event in 2020 by Tryone Wilson, Debbie Bissoon and Randy.

 History

-The Reggae Sunsplash festival was the brainchild of five Jamaicans - Tony Johnson, Don Green, Ronnie Burke, John Wakeling, Ed Barclay.
-The five founding directors created a company called Synergy Productions Ltd, which was responsible for promoting and producing the Reggae Sunsplash festival.
+The Reggae Sunsplash festival was jointly conceived by four Jamaicans—Tony Johnson, Don Green, Ronnie Burke and John Wakeling.
+These four individuals established Synergy Productions Ltd, a company responsible for the promotion and production of the Reggae Sunsplash festival.

-The first Reggae Sunsplash festival was staged at Jarrett Park, Montego Bay, Jamaica, in June 1978 and began at dusk and continued until dawn for seven days.
-With the help of Peter Martin, a longtime Jamaican tourism stalwart and his public relations firm, Peter Martin Associates, the Sunsplash Festival was able to gain international exposure.
-It was billed as the "biggest Reggae festival in the history of the world".
-The festival introduced the concept of music and travel as a boost to tourism in Jamaica.
-Prior to the staging of Reggae Sunsplash, the hotels in Jamaica were traditionally closed during the summer period.
-The five founding partners staged the festival each year for a number of years and successfully created an annual summer tourist season in Jamaica.
-The success of Reggae Sunsplash led to a wave of annual music festivals in Jamaica and the Caribbean islands.
-The festival's popularity led to a shortage of hotel rooms and a tradition of camping out on local beaches.
+The first Reggae Sunsplash festival took place at Jarrett Park in Montego Bay, Jamaica, in June 1978.
+The event commenced at dusk and continued until dawn over a span of seven days.
+With the support of Peter Martin, a veteran in Jamaican tourism, and his public relations firm, Peter Martin Associates, the festival garnered international recognition.
+It was promoted as the "biggest reggae festival in the history of the world".

-To promote Jamaica as a tourist and travelling target in Europe, the Jamaica Tourist Board invited in 1983 the German band Supermax as opening act of the annual festival in Montego Bay.
+Reggae Sunsplash introduced the concept of combining music and travel to boost tourism in Jamaica.
+Prior to the festival, Jamaican hotels typically closed during the summer season.
+The festival's annual staging by its five founding partners helped establish a new summer tourist season in the region.
+The event's success also prompted the emergence of other annual music festivals across Jamaica and the Caribbean islands.
+As attendance increased, so did the demand for accommodations, leading some attendees to adopt the practice of camping on local beaches during the festival.

-From 1981 the festivals were filmed and recorded, with several videos and albums released, the first being Reggae Sunsplash '81: Tribute to Bob Marley, released by Elektra Records.
+To promote Jamaica as a tourist and traveling target in Europe, the Jamaica Tourist Board invited the German band Supermax as the opening act of the annual festival in Montego Bay in 1983.
+From 1981, the festivals were filmed and recorded, with several videos and albums released, the first being Reggae Sunsplash '81: Tribute to Bob Marley, released by Elektra Records.
 From 1987 the festival included a sound clash event, with finalists from a national sound system competition competing as a precursor to the rest of the festival.
 The festival also expanded to include an 'oldies night' featuring stars from past eras of Jamaican music.
-For many years the festival was emcee's by Tommy Cowan.
+For many years the festival was emceed by Tommy Cowan.

-In 1984 the Reggae Sunsplash festival also expanded into international events with a one-day festival staged at Selhurst Park in London, England.
-In 1985 the Reggae Sunsplash World tour was launched in the USA and Japan and subsequent years saw the Reggae Sunsplash festival touring extensively throughout North America, Europe, South America and the Far East.
+In 1984 the Reggae Sunsplash festival expanded into international events with a one-day festival staged at Selhurst Park in London, England.
+In 1985, the Reggae Sunsplash World Tour was launched in the United States and Japan and subsequent years saw the Reggae Sunsplash festival touring extensively throughout North America, Europe, South America, and the Far East.
 1991 saw the introduction of a "Caribbean Night" featuring other Caribbean music such as soca, and the following year the festival's scope increased further with the addition of a "World Beat Night".